CVRL/PBM/README.md

 ## This is the command line interface for the patch-based matching of two iris images.

-All code was written to run on a GPU, but in the case none is available it should run fine on the CPU.
+All code was written to run on a GPU, but in the case none is available it should run fine on a CPU.

 ## Download the trained model

 The model can be downloaded here: https://drive.google.com/file/d/1w5nEesvF--j9nYslPOHnDKTwcIk4WqS1/view?usp=sharing

-Place the model (named wacv_model.h5) in a folder named ./Model/ folder such that the final path is ./Model/wacv_model.h5
+Place the model (named wacv_model.h5) in a folder named ./Model/ such that the final path is ./Model/wacv_model.h5

 ## Creating the environment: